ErpNetDocs/webclient/navigators/guide/customize-nav-panel.md

 ![picture](../pictures/columnmenu.png)

-## Adjust layoutsSettings
+## Set the desired layout

-When you activate the "Customize panel", a window opens and overlays the current navigator.In this window, you can:
+When you activate the "Customize panel", a window opens and overlays the current navigator.
+In this window, you can:
 - Show or hide fields (columns)
 - Change the order of fields
 - Adjust the height of the panel or freeze a number of columns to the left

 When you close the Customize panel window with X, the changes are reflected immediately in the navigator.

-## Save major layout changes
+## Save major changes

 Any change made through the Customize view panel is considered a major change.
 To keep the customized layout for the current role and layout for future use: